Mithun1508/basic-react-form/README.md

 # Learnt how to create a form in using ReactJS/Redux without using any libraries.
-Started coding the Application from Scratch in a New Sandbox Env.
+Started coding the Application from Scratch in a New Sandbox Env

  ⚡ How to create a form component that uses local state.